goblindevelopment/JackWoWBot/readme.md

-WoW Bots featured in our Bundle included for your All In One Launcher that can automate tasks for everything including:
+WoW Bots featured in our WoW Fish Bot Bundle are not limited to just fishing included for your All In One Launcher that can automate tasks for everything including:

 Pixel based or Memory Based with LUA Unlockers +Rotations Done for you